clifgriffin/simple-ldap-login/readme.txt

 This is simply a high level overview.
 The actual logic the plugin employs is more complex, but hopefully this gives you an idea, philosophically, about how the plugin accomplishes what it does.

 = Version History =
+**Version 1.3.0.2**
+* Fixes several tickets including role assignment, case sensitivity, and potential compatibility issues with other themes/plugins.
+* Added security mode setting to allow security to be tightened.
+* Changed auto created accounts to use a random password rather than the LDAP password given.
+* Fixed error with the way announcements are displayed in the admin panel.
+* More code clean up.

+**Version 1.3.0.1**
+* Never officially released.
+* Contained code cleanup and some attempted fixes.

 **Version 1.3 Beta**

 * Support for both Active Directory and OpenLDAP.